 Milton Keynes Community Pulmonary Rehabilitation Service supports patients with chronic obstructive pulmonary disease (COPD) to manage their symptoms and improve their quality of life.
-We work in partnership with the Milton Keynes Long Term Conditions Team.

 Pulmonary rehabilitation is a clinically-proven programme to help improve exercise tolerance and breathlessness.
 This programme can help people to spend less time in hospital and it reduces the number of times people need to visit their GP.